-Any 240V loads, including central air conditioners, can be managed using a SMM.
+Any 240V loads up to 100A (resistive, 90A inductive), including central air conditioners, can be managed using a SMM.
 The system can accommodate up to eight individual SMMs.

 NOTE: SMMs are self-contained and have individual built-in controllers.

 Table 2-1.
 Priority Settings